offen/website/homepage/content/articles/0170-extend-view.md

 #### Nous parlons français

 Our consent banner and the Auditorium for operators as well as users can be displayed in one more locale.
-Thanks to the great contribution of [@jtraulle](https://github.com/jtraulle), *Offen is now also available in French.*
+Thanks to the great contribution of [@jtraulle](https://github.com/jtraulle), *Offen Fair Web Analytics is now also available in French.*

-To run Offen in a non-default locale, you need to set `OFFEN_APP_LOCALE` to the desired value.
+To run Offen Fair Web Analytics in a non-default locale, you need to set `OFFEN_APP_LOCALE` to the desired value.
 In the case of French that'd be `fr` for example.
 [Check the docs](https://docs.offen.dev/running-offen/configuring-the-application/#application) about configuring the application.

 If you want to support fair web analytics by contributing Spanish, Portuguese or other language versions, don't hesitate to [request an invite.](mailto:hioffen@posteo.de)